Constitution - Wexford Education Support Centre

 6.5 Amendments to the Constitution shall be notified to the Director in writing and received by him/her at least five working days beforehand.
 Included with such amendments shall be the name of the proposer and seconder.
 To be carried, such amendments require a two- thirds majority of those present and voting.

-7.1 The Management Committee, subject to the sanction of the Department of Education and Science, shall appoint a Director.
+7.1 The Management Committee, subject to the sanction of the Department of Education and Skills, shall appoint a Director.

 7.2 The Director shall be an ex-officio member of the Management Committee, without voting rights.